-No. Question Explanation/justification 3.1 Is it possible the proposed policy or activity or change in policy or activity could discriminate or unfairly disadvantage people?
-No evidence that this would happen as a result of reducing vehicle speed limit on the highway to 20mph.
+3.1 Is it possible the proposed policy or activity or change in policy or activity could discriminate or unfairly disadvantage people?
+No evidence that this would happen as a result of amending vehicle speed limit on this section of highway.